HangfireIO/Hangfire.io/pricing/index.md

         <div class="col-md-6">
             <h3>What am I buying?</h3>
             <p>
                 Hangfire is an open-source software product which is freely available for <a href="/downloads.html">download</a>.
 It is licensed under the <a href="/licensing.html">LGPL</a> license and and you can use it even in commercial and/or properietary applications.
+Hangfire is fully functional and ready to use.
             </p>

             <p>